Archive SEO: archive by topic, not by date

 Archives by taxonomy

 As indicated, people tend to search for posts based on a particular category, tag or some other taxonomy in your site structure.
 Using these on your posts has an added advantage that your posts will be less likely to be ignored by people searching for a particular piece of information.
 This is because people naturally will skip over posts that have a certain age.
 Why would a post from 2013 still hold relevant information, right?
 Well, as it turns out, a lot of the time these posts are exactly what the user was looking for.
-By using category / topic based archives, you enable your visitors to search for these older posts based on relevance and not age, thereby providing your visitor with better information.
+By using category / topic-based archives, you enable your visitors to search for these older posts based on relevance and not age, thereby providing your visitors with better information.

 Don’t underestimate tags: Tag archives also tend to be a popular way of searching through a blog.
 Properly applying relevant tags can also help your visitors find that nugget of information they’re looking for.